The Nonsymmetric Kaluza-Klein(Jordan-Thirry) Theory and Modern Physics.A novel approach.II: Two stages of a and its hierarchy with some s

 In this way

-In this case we should have a consistency between (50) and (47) which impose constraints on $C,f,\mu$ and $C^i,f^i,\mu^i$ where $C^i,f^i,\mu^i$ refer to $H_i$,~$G_{i+1}$.
-Solving (50) via introducing in\dt\ fields $\mPhi'_i$ one gets
+In this case we should have a consistency between \ER(50) and \ER(47) which impose constraints on $C,f,\mu$ and $C^i,f^i,\mu^i$ where $C^i,f^i,\mu^i$ refer to $H_i$,~$G_{i+1}$.
+Solving \ER(50) via introducing in\dt\ fields $\mPhi'_i$ one gets

-Combining (49), (51--52) one gets
+Combining \ER(49), \ER(51), \ER(52) one gets

-Eq.\ (53) gives a relation between in\dt\ Higgs' fields $\mPhi'$ and $\mPhi'_i$.
-Simultaneously it is a consistency condition between Eq.~$(*)$ and Eq.~(50).
-However, the condition (50) seems to be too strong and probably it is necessary to solve a weaker condition (47) which goes to the mentioned terms $V(\mPhi'_i,\mPhi'_j)$.
-The conditions (50) plus a consistency (53) avoid those terms in the Higgs potential.
+Eq.\ \ER(53) gives a relation between in\dt\ Higgs' fields $\mPhi'$ and $\mPhi'_i$.
+Simultaneously it is a consistency condition between Eq.~\eqref{9.gw} and Eq.~\ER(50).
+However, the condition \ER(50) seems to be too strong and probably it is necessary to solve a weaker condition \ER(47) which goes to the mentioned terms $V(\mPhi'_i,\mPhi'_j)$.
+The conditions \ER(50) plus a consistency \ER(53) avoid those terms in the Higgs potential.
 This problem demands more investigations.
+The above calculations can be easily applied for the case of two stages \sb.
+For this we do not give them before.